 Hollyhocks like fertile soil with regular moisture though once established they are drought tolerant.
 We have some around the neighborhood that thrive in gravelly soil close to the road with no irrigation.
 But for best performance irrigate from below and provide good air circulation.

 After flowering, cut back plants hard, to within a few inches of the ground, you can mulch and fertilize with some well composted manure and you may get another flush of blooms.
 Once you get Hollyhocks established you will have them forever.
-You may have to be sure and dead head them to prevent getting too many, they spread easily.
+You will have to be sure and dead head them to prevent getting too many, they spread easily but that is all part of gardening.

 Single flower hollyhocks attract hummingbirds, bees and butterflies and they are host plants for the Paint Lady larvae.
 So Hollyhocks are must in your Butterfly garden!